cosdt/vllm-ascend/CONTRIBUTING.md

 ## Others

-You may find more information about contributing to vLLM on [<u>docs.vllm.ai</u>](https://docs.vllm.ai/en/latest/contributing/overview.html).
+You may find more information about contributing to vLLM Ascend backend plugin on [<u>docs.vllm.ai</u>](https://docs.vllm.ai/en/latest/contributing/overview.html).